mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

   > **Important:** The username field should auto-populate the value `bosh` after you paste the public key.
 If it does not, be sure there are no newlines or carriage returns being pasted; the value you paste should be a single line.

-8. Install bosh2, and make sure it installed ok.
+8. Check if bosh2 is installed - if not, install bosh2, and make sure it installed ok.

   ```
+  bosh2 -v
   sudo curl -o /usr/bin/bosh2 https://s3.amazonaws.com/bosh-cli-artifacts/bosh-cli-2.0.28-linux-amd64
   sudo chmod +x /usr/bin/bosh2
   bosh2 -v